tp-link-extender/MercuryCore/README.md

 The site uses [TypeScript](https://typescriptlang.org) throughout, a language that adds type extensions ontop of Javascript.
 An IDE that supports intellisense is recommended to make development easier.

-Styling is done in [Sass](https://sass-lang.com), which removes lots of unnecessary syntax from CSS and adds many helpful features.
+Styling is done in [Stylus](https://stylus-lang.com) and [Sass](https://sass-lang.com), which removes lots of unnecessary syntax from CSS and adds many helpful features.

 The [PostgreSQL](https://postgresql.org) relational database is managed by [Prisma](https://prisma.io), which allows for complete type safety and intellisense, and makes it easier to query data.
 The schema for the database is stored in /prisma/schema.prisma.